renegadexx/T4.Helper/README.md

 # T4.Helper

+## Deprecated
+This project is deprecated.
+The new project for Visual Studio 2017+ is [T4.FileManger](https://github.com/databinding-gmbh/T4.FileManager.VisualStudio).

+You can use the [T4.FileManager](https://www.nuget.org/packages/T4.FileManager.VisualStudio/) via nuget if you run the following command in the Package Manager Console in Visual Studio:

+`PM> Install-Package T4.FileManager.VisualStudio`

 ## T4.TemplateFileManager

 Usually it is sufficient when transforming a T4 Template “example.tt” results in a single output file “example.cs”.
 But there are situation in which one would like to have multiple different output files like: